Liam-cod/harry-potter-gen-z/book_1/chapter_3.md

 “Hurry up, boy!” shouted Uncle Vernon from the kitchen.
 “What are you doing, checking if the letters are cap?”
 He lmfaoed at his own joke.

 Harry went back to the kitchen, still staring at his letter.
-He handed Uncle Vernon the junkmail and charity bag, sat down, and slowly began to open the yellow envelope.
+He handed Uncle Vernon the Skbidimail and charity bag, sat down, and slowly began to open the Sigma envelope.

 Uncle Vernon looked at the charity bag, cringed in disgust— (thinking he was too good for such things), threw that and the Dominos flyer in the bin.
 His phone buzzed with a new WhatsApp message.